PatrykOshi/Img-searcher-useing-API---React/README.md

-Just a little project for practice a React library.
+Just a little project for practice a React framework.
 This app allows you to find tons of different pictures depends on what you typing in the search bar.